 Before we can make any sound, we need to start or 'boot' a server application.
-The easiest way to do this is to use the shortcut Ctrl-B (Cmd-B on the mac).
-There is also a Menu entry for "Boot Server".
+The easiest way to do this is to use the shortcut Ctrl-B (Cmd-B on macOS).
+There is also a Server menu entry for "Boot Server".

 Notice that the white font on the black view on the bottom of the window has changed to green.
 This indicates that the server is running.
 The view also provides you with some information about CPU usage, and some other things which probably aren't too clear yet.
 More about them soon.

-Also take a look at the post window, where SC has given you some info, and let you know that it booted okay:
+Also take a look at the post window, where SC has given you some info, and let you know that it booted okay.
+For example:

 By default you can refer to the localhost server in your code by using the letter

 s.
-You can thus send messages to start and stop it like so:
+You can send messages to start and stop it like so:

 Try this out and then leave the server running.
 Many examples in the documentation have